Electoral district of Pittwater: History

 The seat was held by New South Wales Opposition Leader John Brogden until his dramatic resignation in 2005.
 The Liberal stranglehold on the seat was lost in the resulting by-election when the Mayor of Pittwater Council, Alex McTaggart, standing as an Independent candidate, defeated the Liberal Paul Nicolau in a landslide.

 The seat reverted to form at the 2007 general election, with new Liberal candidate Rob Stokes comfortably regaining the seat for his party with 61% of the two-party vote to McTaggart's 39%.
 Stokes actually won just over 50% of the primary vote, just a few thousand votes over the threshold to win the seat without the need for preferences.
 Stokes won every booth in the district with the exception of Scotland Island, whose few hundred offshore voters traditionally buck the trend.
-Stokes has held the seat without serious difficulty since then, and now sits on a majority of 20.8 percent, the third-safest in the state for a Coalition-held metropolitan seat.
+Stokes held the seat without serious difficulty until the 2023 NSW state election, when he retired on a majority of 20.8 percent, the third-safest in the state for a Coalition-held metropolitan seat.

+At the 2023 election, Liberal Party newcomer Rory Amon was nearly defeated by teal independent Jacqui Scruby, surviving by only 606 votes.